-My first video was commissioned by a small boutique real estate and investment firm based in Ulaanbaatar, Mongolia.
+Before venturing into broadcast video journalism, I started filming and editing profile videos for several small firms and businesses.
+My first client was a small boutique real estate and investment firm based in Ulaanbaatar, Mongolia.
 The result – “UB Rising” – filmed in 2011, was widely viewed and shared on social platforms as its release coincided with a brief period of rapid growth during the mining boom in Mongolia.
 I continued to work with the same clients on numerous projects including profile videos, an awareness campaign video to save Ulaanbaatar’s historic Soviet-era buildings and video reports on mining and infrastructure issues in Mongolia.
-Thanks to this collaboration, I was approached by non-profits and other private organisations to make short documentaries for them and I eventually moved on to editorial videos and broadcast journalism.
+Thanks to my work with this private firm, I was soon approached by non-profits and other private organisations to film for them and with my growing video portfolio, I was soon able to pitch editorial video stories and documentaries to news agencies.

 UB, the acronym by which denizens of Mongolia’s capital city call Ulaanbaatar, is a city on the rise as massive mining investments propel an unprecedented growth that is changing the skyline and pace of Ulaanbaatar at a rapid rate.